sourabhkhot/dbt_ELT_Airbnb/models/overview.md

 ### Thank you

 Thank you for viewing my project!
-Please let me know if you have any questions at khot.s@northeastern.edu - Sourabh Khot
+Please share your feedback and questions at khot.s@northeastern.edu - Sourabh Khot

 {% enddocs %}